NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 * Polygon edges which undergo topology collapse to lines (due to rounding or snapping) are included in the result.
   This means that all operations may produce a heterogeneous result.
-  Usually this only occurs when using a fixed-precision model.
+  Usually this only occurs when using a fixed-precision model, but it can happen due to snapping performed to improve robustness.
-* The `intersection` operation result includes all the components of the intersection for geometries which intersect in components of the same and/or lower dimension.
+* The `intersection` operation result includes all components of the intersection for geometries which intersect in components of the same and/or lower dimension.
 * The `difference` operation produces a homogeneous result if no topology